Italy shipwreck: Dozens of migrants killed in Calabria shipwreck

 The death toll "has surpassed 30," Danilo Maida, spokesman for firefighters in Calabria, said.
 "Several dead are reported among the migrants, (and) about 40 survivors," the national firefighters' department wrote on the Telegram messaging app.

+"It is inhumane to exchange the lives of men, women and children for the price of the 'ticket' they paid in the false perspective of a safe journey," she said in a statement.

+"The government is committed to preventing departures, and with them the unfolding of these tragedies, and will continue to do so."

-Italy's new right-wing government has vowed to stem the flow of migrants reaching Italy's shores and in the last few days pushed through a tough new law tightening the rules on rescues.
+Ms Meloni's right-wing government has vowed to stop migrants reaching Italy's shores and in the last few days pushed through a tough new law tightening the rules on rescues.

 According to monitoring groups, more than 20,000 people have died or gone missing at sea in the central Mediterranean since 2014.